 Detecting hidden water leaks in your plumbing system not only save you money, it can also prevent potential disaster down the road.

-How can you find these pesky leaks without tearing into the walls or concrete slab?
+How can you find a plumbing leak without tearing into the walls or concrete slab?

-Monitor your water bill: It is easy to go on-line and check your water bill.
+It is easy to go online and check your water bill.
 Check previous months, if you notice a steady increase, while your water usage hasn’t changed, the culprit may be a water leak.

 Since most water pipes are located underground and behind walls, it can make detecting water leaks difficult.
 It is worth the investment to have a professional water leak detection service to inspect your home.